How to File a Complaint

 A formal grievance process assists members and the public in handling disputes of alleged violations of the Code of Ethics (reviewed by the Professional Standards Committee) and/or disputes arising out of a claim for commission (reviewed by the Arbitration Committee).
 GRAR staff acts as intermediaries between members of the public and REALTORS® and assist in the filing and pursuit of a written complaint.

-- Complaint Form (print, complete, and mail to GRAR)
+- Complaint Form (print, complete, and submit to GRAR)

 - Arbitration – A1 Request Form